Naturopathic Medicine; Naturopathy; Parenteral Therapy

 naturopathic medicine shall be licensed under this chapter.
 To obtain a

 license under this chapter, a person shall submit a completed application

-prescribed by the board[ ,]; provide the information required
+prescribed by the board, provide the information required under this chapter,

-and pay a nonrefundable application fee and other fees provided in rules
+nonrefundable application fee and other fees provided in rules adopted by the

 SECTION 5.
 Section 455-3, Hawaii Revised Statutes, is amended to read as follows:

 "§455-3 Education requirements.
 Each